Home / Blogs / Page 3

 • Higher scrap rate of finished products that fall outside the tight range.

-• Higher material costs to make up for the scrapped products.
+• Higher material costs to make up for rework and scrapped products.

-• More frequent changeovers and stoppages for things like inspections, tooling adjustments, and the addition of material to make parts.
+• More frequent changeovers and stoppages for inspections, tooling adjustments and adding material.

 Now that you know that defaulting to the narrowest possible tolerance range can add unnecessary costs to your finished product, it’s well worth the time to identify the best range for the project.

-When you have an opportunity to spend less and get something faster, why not take advantage and show the team how you did so?
+When you have an opportunity to get the best possible value from your gasket order and get something faster, why not take advantage of that and show the team what you accomplished?

 At SRP, we often recognize situations where the project manager or engineer identified a too-tight tolerance range.
 When we do, we’ll call it to our customer’s attention, and advise them to take a second look at calculating the best range for the material and application.